alalfakawma/greyhoundwp/README.md

-- need to add next page option after post overflow
+- need to add next page option after post overflow _/ FIXED but need styling
 - need to fix when there is no search content
 - need to fix single.php and search.php content width    _/ FIXED